Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Results

-Finally, we investigate the impact of hidden dissent on the foreign exchange market by analyzing the USD/JPY and USD/EUR exchange rates.
-The results indicate that hidden dissent has no significant impact on exchange rates.
-Meanwhile, dovish sentiment tends to drive the dollar to appreciate against the euro (see \autoref{fig_eur}).
-However, this effect is not statistically significant for USD/JPY (see \autoref{fig_jpy}).

 The above analysis demonstrates that hidden dissent, as measured through the minutes, provides additional information not captured by other FOMC communication channels and has a measurable impact on various financial markets.
-This influence is particularly evident in the stock market and in shaping the public’s expectations regarding future interest rate risk.